null64x/QS-university-ranking-scraper/README.md

 # Future plans:
 - Fix CSV issue, automatically separate data into columns
-- Add each university's topuniversity.com website to the list of collected data
+- Add each university's topuniversity.com webpage to the list of collected data

 # How to use on different year rankings:
 - QS global university ranking page is loaded through Ajax.
 So to extract the url for other years.